ericskh2/sovrynkg/README.md

 # Sovryn Knowledge Graph

+## Introduction

+This repo is a fork of https://github.com/except-pass/sovrynkg, with updated instructions of installation.

 > A knowledge graph of the <a href='https://www.sovryn.app/'>Sovryn protocol</a> and all its transactions.

 📹 [If you'd like you can follow along with a video tour](https://youtu.be/nnjaarn9IR8).